 COURSE COMMUNICATIONS: This course is coordinated via Canvas.
 In addition to course management and the posting of readings and assignments, Canvas will be used as a contact interface between students and the instructor, as well as between student groups during class discussion.
 Questions can be sent to the instructor through Canvas messaging or can be posted to the "General Questions" discussion board if appropriate.
+Student emails will be responded to within 48 hours.
 The student is responsible for checking Canvas regularly.